osmosis-labs/mesh-security/docs/consumer/VirtualStaking.md

 ### Epochs

-For efficiency rewards will be withdrawn for all cross-stakers at a regular rhythm, once per epoch.
+For efficiency, rewards will be withdrawn for all cross-stakers at a regular rhythm, once per epoch.
 This is done to reduce the number of IBC messages sent, and reduce computation (gas) overhead.
-Note that one provider will like have to withdraw for dozens of validators and then distribute to the proper cross-stakers, so this is a significant amount of computation, and shouldn't be triggered every few blocks.
+Note that one provider will likely have to withdraw from dozens of validators and then distribute to the proper cross-stakers, so this is a significant amount of computation, and shouldn't be triggered every few blocks.